siakaramalegos/sia_speaks/README.md

 Page abandonment increases with every second of load time.
 Also, profiling and debugging performance issues can seem like an overwhelming topic to learn.
 In this session, we’ll cover the usual suspects of performance issues, from the basics of using the correct build, to the fundamentals of immutable data, to higher-level tools like Perf, shouldComponentUpdate, PureComponent, and memoizing computed props in Redux.

 We will both cover the concepts and walk through examples step-by-step so that by the end of this session you will feel like a React Speed Racer.
 You’ll get the most out of this session if you’re at least comfortable with React and ES6 syntax.

+### Your Idea Here

+Do you need help with a specific topic?
+Would you prefer a longer workshop instead of a conference-style talk?
+Let me know!

 ## Bio